upthebuzzard/upthebuzzard.github.io/_games/pouches-of-destiny.md

 ## FIGHT

-Any time two or more devils are on the same location, however fleetingly, any of them can immediately initiate a fight.
+Any time two or more marsupials are on the same location, however fleetingly, any of them can immediately initiate a fight.

 ![A fight might happen](/assets/img/greedy-devils/P1080050w800.JPG)

-Each devil in turn has a chance to initiate a fight with one other devil.
-This might mean choosing to fight again with the devil who started the previous fight.
+Each marsupial in turn has a chance to initiate a fight with one other marsupial.
+This might mean choosing to fight again with the marsupial who started the previous fight.

-For each fight between two devils, each gathers up their pouch and secretly selects a card to be a weapon.
+For each fight between two marsupials, each gathers up their pouch and secretly selects a card to be a weapon.
 The weapons are revealed simultaneously.
 The two card values are compared, factoring in any 'leaching' effects, and the higher score wins.
 Both cards are immediately discarded.
 The pouches are revealed again, and the winner (if there is one) chooses a card from the loser's pouch.

 ## Taking turns